openresty/lua-nginx-module/README.markdown

 Here, `\\\\d+` is stripped down to `\\d+` by the Nginx config file parser and this is further stripped down to `\d+` by the Lua language parser before running.

-Alternatively, the regex pattern can be presented as a long-bracketed lua string literal by encasing it in "long brackets", `[[...]]`, in which case backslashes have to only be escaped once for the Nginx config file parser.
+Alternatively, the regex pattern can be presented as a long-bracketed Lua string literal by encasing it in "long brackets", `[[...]]`, in which case backslashes have to only be escaped once for the Nginx config file parser.

     # nginx.conf